Final Independence-Class Littoral Combat Ship Successfully Completes Acceptance Trials

 |0

-This work, Final Independence-Class Littoral Combat Ship Successfully Completes Acceptance Trials, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Final Independence-Class Littoral Combat Ship Successfully Completes Acceptance Trials, by Karli Yeager, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 No keywords found.